Udaipur City–Jaipur Intercity Express

 The 12991 / 12992 Udaipur City–Jaipur Intercity Express is an Intercity Express train belonging to Indian Railways – North Western Railway zone that runs between Udaipur City and Jaipur in India.

 It operates as train number 12991 from Udaipur City to Jaipur and as train number 12992 in the reverse direction serving the state of Rajasthan.

 Coaches

-The 12991 / 92 Udaipur City–Jaipur Intercity Express has 1 First Class, 2 AC Chair Car, 2 Second Class seating, 11 General Unreserved & 2 SLR (Seating cum Luggage Rake) coaches.
+The 12991 / 92 Udaipur City–Jaipur Intercity Express has 1 First Class, 2 AC Chair Car, 2 Second Class seating, 11 General Unreserved and 2 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12991 / 92 Udaipur City–Jaipur Intercity Express covers the distance of 435 km in 7 hours 30 mins (58.00 km/hr) in both directions.
+The 12991 / 92 Udaipur City–Jaipur Intercity Express covers the distance of 435 km in 7 hours 30 mins (58.00 km/h) in both directions.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.